Chief Credit Officer Salary

 Popular Skills for Chief Credit Officer

-Chief Credit Officers usually report a few specific skills.
-Most notably, skills in Risk Management / Risk Control, Credit Control, Financial Analysis, and Loan Underwriting are correlated to pay that is above average.
+Survey results show that Chief Credit Officers typically report just a few professional skills.
+Most notably, skills in Risk Management / Risk Control, and Loan Underwriting are correlated to pay that is above average.
 Skills that are correlated to lower pay, on the other hand, include People Management, Loan Underwriting, and Financial Analysis also typically command lower compensation.
-Most people skilled in Credit Control are, more often than not, also skilled in Risk Management / Risk Control.
+Most people skilled in Credit Control tend to be well versed in Risk Management / Risk Control.

 Pay by Experience Level for Chief Credit Officer